mrworf/photoframe/README.md

 15 3    * * *   root    /root/photoframe/update.sh
 ```

-Finally, if you want the web interface to be login-password protected, then create the file `/boot/http-auth.json`  with the following edited to suite:
+Finally, if you want the web interface to be login-password protected, then create the file `/boot/http-auth.json`  with the following edited to suit:

 ```
 {"user":"photoframe","password":"password"}